White sauce pasta is every household favorite. The creamy, rich,…

 5. Overthinking Causes Serious Health Issues

-When you worry about something all the time, it might make you stressed out and raise your blood pressure.
+- When you worry about something all the time, it might make you stressed out and raise your blood pressure.
 Increasing cholesterol levels, smoking, physical inactivity, and overeating are just a few of the factors that can worsen the effects of stress on behavior and raise the risk of heart disease.
+To get rid of this, blood pressure patients should follow High blood pressure diet plan.

 6. Overthinking Affects Memory